 Bread pudding is one of the deserts we make every Thanksgiving or Christmas.
 Our traditional family bread pudding recipe is made with raisins, cinnamon, nutmeg, and day old bread.
 Sometimes I make bread pudding with leftover panettone or raisin bread.
 We got creative today and made a bread pudding with flavored rums and tropical fruits.
 Tropical Bread Pudding with Coconut Rum Sauce is made with pineapple and shredded sweet coconut baked in a banana and pineapple rum liquid.
-It’s served with a warm coconut run sauce.
+It’s served with a warm coconut rum sauce.

 Cook the milk, vanilla, butter, and sugar, then add the banana and pineapple rums.
-The banana rum will over power the pineapple rum, so you may want to use less of it and increase the amount of pineapple rum added to the hot milk liquid.
+The banana rum will overpower the pineapple rum, so you may want to use less of it and increase the amount of pineapple rum added to the hot milk liquid.
 Just a note: we always use canned evaporated milk in this recipe.
-I think it’s a habit we picked up during my dad’s army days, but it stuck and he passed it down to his kids and grand kids.
+I think it’s a habit we picked up during my dad’s army days, but it stuck and he passed it down to his kids and grandkids.
 I’m sure whole milk will work just fine.

 When the milk mixture is ready, add the coconut and pineapple to the large bowl of bread.
 Add the liquid one cup at a time, mixing well after each cup.
 I find that 3 cups is about what it takes to mix up the bread and the tropical fruits.
 This could vary based on the type of bread used in the pudding.
-Drier breads may need more liquid.
+Drier pieces of bread may need more liquid.
 I usually have about a cup left over.
 Once the liquid is mixed in well, stir in the eggs.

 Bake until the bread pudding is moist but springy, about 45-55 minutes.
 Let it cool until it’s warm or to room temperature before serving with the coconut rum sauce.

 The coconut rum sauce is heavenly.
 It’s easy to make, too.
 Start by bringing butter, coconut milk, sugars, and vanilla to a boil.
-Pour about half of the hot coconut sauce in bowl with egg yolks beating rapidly so that the egg yolks don’t curdle when the hot liquid is poured over them.
+Pour about half of the hot coconut sauce in the bowl with egg yolks beating rapidly so that the egg yolks don’t curdle when the hot liquid is poured over them.
 If this does happen, strain the sauce.

 Tropical Bread Pudding with Coconut Rum Sauce

-2 loaves of bread (20 oz each)
+- 2 loaves of bread (20 oz each)

-4 1/2 cups evaporated milk
+- 4 1/2 cups evaporated milk

-1 cup sugar
+- 1 cup granulated sugar

-2 teaspoons vanilla
+- 2 tsp vanilla

-1/2 cup banana rum
+- 1/2 cup banana rum

-3/4 cup pineapple rum
+- 3/4 cup pineapple rum

-1/2 cup unsalted butter
+- 1/2 cup unsalted butter

-2 1/2 cups crushed pineapple
+- 2 1/2 cups crushed pineapple

-2 cups shredded coconut
+- 2 cups shredded coconut

 Coconut Rum Sauce

-4 tablespoons unsalted butter
+- 4 tbsp unsalted butter

-1 3/4 cups coconut milk
+- 1 3/4 cups coconut milk

-1 tablespoon vanilla
+- 1 tbsp vanilla

-1 cup brown sugar
+- 1 cup brown sugar

-1/2 cup sugar
+- 1/2 cup granulated sugar

-1 cup coconut rum
+- 1 cup coconut rum

-4 egg yolks
+- 4 egg yolks

-Coat a 9 x 13-inch baking dish with baking spray.
+- Coat a 9 x 13-inch baking dish with baking spray.
 Tear the bread into pieces.
 Add to a large bowl.

-In a medium sauce pot, add milk, vanilla, butter, and sugar.
+- In a medium saucepot, add milk, vanilla, butter, and sugar.
 Bring to a boil, then add rum.
 Simmer for about 10 minutes.

-Add pineapple and coconut to the large bowl of bread.
+- Add pineapple and coconut to the large bowl of bread.
 Pour liquid mixture, one cup at a time, over top of bread.
 Mix well after each addition.
 Continue adding liquid until bread is thoroughly moist (takes about 3 cups of liquid).
 Add eggs and mix well.

 Coconut Rum Sauce

-Add egg yolks to a small bowl.
+- Add egg yolks to a small bowl.
 Add all ingredients to a small sauce pot except for the rum and eggs.
 Bring to a boil.